gitops-bridge-dev/kubecon-2024-eu-argocon/README.md

 1. Take as input the nodegroup name `team-a-12345`
 1. Check if nodepool is present with nodegroup name if it is then stop
 1. Generate karpenter nodeclass and nodepool, otherwise skip
-    - `genkarpenter.py <nodegroup>`
-    - Apply karpenter resources via apply or gitops (ie. ArgoCD) if generated file, otherwise skip
+1. Apply karpenter resources via apply or gitops (ie. ArgoCD)
-    - `kuebctl apply -f <file>`
 1. Add taint `NoExecute:migratedto:karpenter` to nodegroup.
 This will evict all pods, and not allow pods into it unless can tolerate the taints.
-1. Set Desired size and Minimum size to 0 (zero) for the nodegroup, then cluster-autoscaler will scale to zero the nodegroup
+1. Set Desired size and Minimum size to 0 (zero) for the nodegroup, then cluster-autoscaler will scale to zero the nodegroup. you can scale to zero cluster-autoscaler or uninstall

 ## Migrate workloads from karpenter to nodegroups (mode=nodegroup)
 1. Take as input the nodegroup name `team-a-12345`